 What First-Time Investors Need to Know: Investing for Beginners

-9 Safe Investments With High Returns for 2019
+9 Safe Investments With High Returns

 The bottom line: Federal Deposit Insurance Corp. insurance means your money is 100% safe and it’s easy to get a hold of in a pinch, making the 2% returns on many high-yield savings accounts a pretty outstanding deal.